Harbor-UCLA PSYCHIATRY

 Applying to Our Program

 Selections for first-year resident positions are made through the National Resident Matching Program (NRMP).
 All applications to our program are accepted and managed through ERAS.
-At this time, virtual interviews will be conducted.
+Virtual interviews are conducted.
 Requirements in addition to ERAS:

 • At least three letters of recommendation